Anita Hill Says Kavanaugh Accuser Hearing 'Cannot Be Fair'

 "Yes, it is true that it's redefined my life in many ways," Hill says, "but in the end I still have the power to define who I am and what my life stands for."

-The allegations by Hill and Blasey Ford both are about incidents that they said happened years prior to Thomas' and Kavanaugh's nominations.
+The allegations by Hill and Ford both concern incidents that they said happened years prior to Thomas' and Kavanaugh's nominations.
 But Hill argues that for a Supreme Court nominee with a potential life term, incidents long past must be weighed.

 "We're talking about an experience that is a reflection – potentially a reflection – on the character and fitness of a nominee," Hill says.
 "And it has to be taken into account and it has to be taken seriously.
 And that is fair."